About this listing

 Again, I trust you’ll have a wonderful stay at my home.

-An Airbnb host since May 2009, I have successfully hosted more than 600 guests at my home.
-I am progressive, well-connected and involved in the community where I have lived for 40 years.
+An Airbnb host since May 2009, I have successfully hosted more than 900 Airbnb guests at my home.
+I am progressive, well-connected and involved in the community where I have lived for nearly 42 years.

 I am an affable and natural host who was an executive in the international travel industry for 25 years.
 A "child entrepreneur" and adventure travel pioneer, I founded my first company in 1983 which was an in-bound tour operator (partner with Delta Airlines) specializing in Canyonlands, Grand Canyon and Dinosaur rafting expeditions.
 This professional experience provided me with informed knowledge about the national parks and other extraordinary travel destinations across the vast American West.
 I sold this company to the largest travel agency west of the Mississippi in 1988 and worked there for the next four years.